sleepyeve/hello-world/README.md

 Hi Humans!

 I hope nobody is offended at being called human.
 If you are, I deeply appologize.
-I wish I could get along with everyone, but it sometimes seems impossible.
-I like being alone, eating alone, reading alone and listening to music alone.
-But sometimes I am painfully aware why I don't fancy being lonely.
+I like reading.
+And that's also what I do most of the time.